archivesspace/archivesspace/README.md

      AppConfig[:db_url] = "jdbc:mysql://localhost:3306/archivesspace?user=as&password=as123&useUnicode=true&characterEncoding=UTF-8"

-When you restart your ArchivesSpace instance it will connect to MySQL and notice its tables haven't been created yet.
-To create them, browse to http://localhost:4567/setup and follow the prompts.
-Once the tables have been created, restart the application once again.
+There is a database setup script that will create all the tables that ArchivesSpace requires.
+Run this with:

+    scripts/setup-database.sh  # or setup-database.bat under Windows

+Once your database is configured, start the application using `archivesspace.sh` (or `archivesspace.bat` under Windows).

 # Configuring LDAP authentication